-- Paved areas are safer, to stop stones and gravel getting stuck in paws, or swallowed.
-Keeping nails trimmed, also helps.
+- Paved areas are safer, to avoid stones and gravel getting stuck in paws, or swallowed.
+Trimmed nails helps.

-- Ensure pets have shady rest areas, to avoid heatstroke.
+- Ensure pets have shady rest areas, to avoid heatstroke (even for cats).

-- Choose a secure fence from solid wood or recycled plastic (never rots or needs painting) and use Lifetime Wood Treatment (over toxic creosote.)
-If you have a hedgehog highway (a hole in the fence for spiky friends to travel between gardens), keep it blocked when pets are vulnerable to predators (hogs are nocturnal).
+- Choose a secure fence in solid wood or recycled plastic.
+If painting, use Lifetime Wood Treatment (over toxic creosote.)
+If you have a hedgehog highway (a hole in the fence to travel between gardens), keep it blocked for creatures vulnerable to predators.

 Let Pets Play Safely in Gardens

-- Never leave pets unattended on balconies or with collars on near fences, as both can snag and choke.
-Keepsafe Collar (for dogs) break away in emergencies (attach the lead to both D-rings, to secure on walks).
-Kitty Collars (6 months+) can be embroidered with info (they also break away in emergencies).
-Flexitags fit flush with collars.
+- Never leave unattended pets with collars that could snag on balconies or fences.
+Keepsafe Collar (dogs) break away in emergencies (attach lead to both D-rings, to secure on walks).
+Kitty Collars (6 months+) are embroidered with contact/medical info and break away in emergencies (Flexitags fit flush with collars, to avoid hanging tags).

 Keep Pets Safe Near Water

-- Even Greener and The Original Water Butt Co (for small spaces) offer water butts with safety lock features (never leave open barrels of water out as these are drowning hazards, and stagnant water attracts mosquitoes).
+- Even Greener & The Original Water Butt Co (small spaces) offer good butts with safety locks, to avoid open barrels and stagnant water (attracts mosquitoes).

 Other Pet Safety Tips

-- If your garden is bothered by wasps, Waspinator is a brown paper bag that looks like just a wasp’s nest.
-Wasps are very territorial, so will move elsewhere, when seeing this.
+- If your garden is bothered by wasps, avoid toxic citronella candles.
+Use Waspinator (a brown paper bag that looks like a wasp’s nests, territorial wasps will move on).

 - Wash off paws after snowy walks, to remove rock salt, which can cause burns indoors at higher temperatures.
 Use a shovel to clear snow instead or a biodegradable EcoGrit (cereal waste – they suggest straw or sand).